FrancoLiberali/cql/docs/badaas-orm/query.rst

 Query methods
 ------------------------

-The `orm.Query` object obtained using `orm.NewQuery` has different methods that will allow you to obtain the results of the query:
+The `cql.Query` object obtained using `orm.NewQuery` has different methods that will allow you to obtain the results of the query:

 Modifier methods